 Right here is the genuine concept of a well-balanced runner set-up.

-Any time this is accomplished, all of the resin in the whole shot will cease travelling at the identical time and commence to harden and contract at the similar speed.
+Any time this is accomplished, all of the resin in the whole shot will cease traveling at the identical time and commence to harden and contract at a similar speed.

 It will help decrease unnecessary shrinking issues that, subsequently, may eliminate sink scars.